-- Report Type: Select Top App or App Categories from the drop-down list.
+- Report Type: Select Top App or App Categories from the list.

-- Apps/App Categories: Select top application or categories (such as network service) from the drop-down list.
+- Apps/App Categories: Select top application or categories (such as network service) from the list.

 The Top Sites chart depicts the top sites in the customer network that have the highest bandwidth usage.
 You can view the Sites by Utilization (%) or Traffic Volume (MB).

 The customer can view the entire device inventory across all the sites in the network.
 You can choose to view an inventory summary or a detailed view.

 The inventory summary view provides a chart of the inventory spread, depicting the various appliance models and the number of each type of appliances used across all sites in the customer network.

 Suitable filtering options can be used as needed for example: Look for all appliances belonging to a specific site, or all appliances with a certain device model and so on

 The inventory detailed view provides a list of all the appliances that are deployed and those appliances that are configured but not deployed yet.
 Along with the customer, site name, device role, device serial number, current software, and device management IP address.

 The Network Quality Report enables a network-level comparison between the virtual overlay and the physical underlay in terms of uptime, loss, latency, and jitter.
 This helps effectively monitor how the overlay is faring relative to the underlay network, and also aids troubleshooting.